Last updated: 2017

 Some sufferers experience a noticeable reduction in tactile sensation – describing their genitals as feeling less sensitive or numb, as if exposed to an anesthetic.
 Others perceive little or no change in tactile sensation, but notice a reduction in sexual sensation.
 These problems can also be accompanied by reduced nipple sensitivity.

+There can be a loss of arousal which can cause difficulties with intercourse.
 Men can have difficulty getting and maintaining an erection.
 Women can have problems with lubrication.

 Although less commonly reported, some male sufferers develop soft glans syndrome.
 This refers to an abnormal erection in which the shaft of the penis becomes erect but the glans remains flaccid to varying degrees.
 It may be most noticeable on waking and can be accompanied by a feeling of discomfort or tightness.